codegod100/notes/fragility.md

-- the privilege of being stressed by
+- the privilege of being stressed by privilege